 Focus on engagement, personalize the experiences, think about customer journeys, and most of all, defend the relationships that are being built through the email marketing channel.
 If you found this blog useful, do share it with people who might benefit from it 🙂

 Need funds to start your marketing campaigns?
 Your search ends here.
 Look at financing options like revenue-based financing where you can raise capital easily by pledging a percentage of your future ongoing revenues.
 We, at Velocity, are India’s largest revenue-based financing company and offer growth capital of up to Rs 3 crore to D2C and e-commerce brands.
+To get a deeper knowledge on revenue-based finance, check out the ultimate RBF guide.

 Businesses with healthy revenue streams can get instant funds and can make the repayments as their revenue grows.
 To get revenue-based financing for your business, apply here and get funded in 7 days.